Frequently Asked Questions

 Semper Fi & America’s Fund is among an elite few Veteran nonprofits to have received the highest ratings from the major charity watchdog groups.

-- CharityWatch awarded The Fund with their highest A+ rating, one of only two veteran nonprofits earning this recognition.
+- CharityWatch awarded The Fund with their highest A+ rating, one of only three veteran nonprofits earning this recognition.

 - Charity Navigator awarded The Fund their highest 4-Star rating for ten consecutive years, a milestone achieved by only 2% of charities.